sullie-dev/telf/README.md

     - This was resloved by going running ```git add .``` in the root directory

 ##### Unsolved bugs:

+No active bugs
+##### Solved bugs:

-- Bottom FAQ overflows into the footer
+- Bottom FAQ overflows into the footer -- fixed by adjusting height of div container
+- Images not displaying on github pages -- fixed by adjusting filepath
 ## Credits
 ---
 ### Content